 Ultimately his passion landed him the position of Assistant Winemaker at Va Piano Vineyards, a position to which he reported for three years.
 The influence and support of true luminaries in the Washington wine industry like Gilla, Justin Wylie of Va Piano, and Steve Brooks of Trust Cellars propelled Ryan forward to where he has found himself today: in the midst of his Kerloo Cellars dream-like reality.

-In 2015 Ryan moved Kerloo Cellars to SoDo, the industrial section of Seattle.
-Ryan is also the proud father of his two sons, Beckett and Sullivan.
-Wine, family, and love sums up the core of Kerloo Cellar wines.
+In 2015, Ryan moved Kerloo Cellars to SoDo, the industrial section of Seattle.
+Ryan lives in Burien with his wife Erin and three children Beckett, Sullivan, and Kennedy.
+Wine, family, and love sum up the core of Kerloo Cellars wines

 An OG Seattle native, Stephen began his winemaking journey out of the desire to create something unique.
 The allure of winemaking’s combination of art and science drove him to pursue a post graduate study in wine science at the University of Auckland, New Zealand.
 Stephen’s love of wine studies lead him to the completion of a M.Sc. in Viticulture and Enology at Hochschule Geisenheim University in Geisenheim, Germany.
 He then did a research thesis focusing on bud fruitfulness and canopy management at the University of Adelaide in South Australia.

 Stephen has an international roster of vino experience including working at Goldie Estate on New Zealand’s Waiheke Island and apprenticing at Weingut George-Müller-Stiftung in Germany’s Rheingau region.